mntlra/DEXTER/README.md

 ## System Requirements

-DEXTER is based on the [SpaCy library](https://spacy.io/) so make sure to [install](https://spacy.io/usage) it before running the code.
+DEXTER runs on Python 3.10 and it is based on the [SpaCy library](https://spacy.io/) therefore make sure to [install](https://spacy.io/usage) it before running the code.

 ## Data Format